 10. Ice Apple

 This is an Asian fruit special for its transparent color and distinct flavor.
 At first glance, you may mistake it for an Indonesian kaong.
-They both look like mini ice cubes, and both are fruits from palm trees.
+They both have translucent meat and are fruits from palm trees.

-Ice apples are moist and fleshy.
-They resemble a coconut’s flavor and texture to me.
+Ice apples are moist and fleshy, which may remind people of coconut meat.
+Also, the meat resembles a coconut’s flavor and texture to me.
 However, there is some sort of bitter aftertaste.

 People also produce sugar from these ice apples.
 This kind of sugar is believed to be better than regular sugar because of its benefits to human health.